 Maintain the wildlife fence.

-Assist on environmental science, research and monitoring projects
+Assist on environmental science, research and monitoring projects and other data collection.

-Help with restoration projects including removal of invasive species, clean ups, native plantings
+Help with restoration projects including removal of invasive species, clean ups, native plantings.

 ACCOMMODATION